PostHog/posthog.com/contents/apps/braze/docs.md

 ### How should I configure API permissions for the Braze Import app?

-Depending on what kind of analytics you want to export from Braze to Posthog, you need to give your API Key the correct permissions.
+Depending on what kind of analytics you want to export from Braze to PostHog, you need to give your API Key the correct permissions.

 Campaigns: